-- Colorado's low humidity has perks, but can create dry, dangerous conditions.
-Keep campfires small and manageable to avoid sparking wildfires. - When putting out a fire, water it until you can handle the embers.
+- When putting out a fire, water it until you can handle the embers.
 Never let a fire burn unattended. - Use care when smoking in Colorado's dry climate.
 Always put cigarettes out completely, and don't leave your butts behind. - Always check for local fire restrictions.

-KEEP WILDLIFE WILD
+106 KEEP WILDLIFE WILD

-- Colorado is home to tens of thousands of furry, scaly and feathered creatures.
-To keep them - and you - safe, don't approach them. - It is not adorable to feed wild animals.
-You could alter natural behaviors, exposing them to predators or even euthanasia. - Keep your furry buddies leashed when enjoying dog-friendly trails, and pack out their waste.
+- You could alter natural behaviors, exposing them to predators or even euthanasia. - Keep your furry buddies leashed when enjoying dog-friendly trails, and pack out their waste.
 All the way to a trashcan.

-SHARE OUR TRAILS & PARKS
+T SHARE OUR TRAILS & PARKS

-- Chances are you're not out in nature to people watch, so try out the lesser-known paths and sites. - Silence your cell phone before stepping into nature, and speak softly without using the speaker function. - Be considerate when passing others on the trails and yield to the uphill hiker and biker - they need the momentum - Listen to nature.
+- Chances are you're not out in nature to people watch, so try out the lesser-known paths and sites. - Silence your cell phone before stepping into nature, and speak softly without using the speaker function. - Be considerate when passing others on the trails and yield to the uphill hiker and biker they need the momentum. - Listen to nature.
 Keep your voice and music soft so all can enjoy the peace of Colorado.